Dance is a powerful, enjoyable form of movement that can:

 This briefing supports health care practitioners to understand the role of dance as an element of therapeutic intervention for people living with Parkinson’s.
 It aligns with the national Let’s Dance campaign and the Every Move Matters regional campaign.

-This slide deck is intended for use in staff briefings and team huddles within health and care settings.
-It summarises key messages from the campaign and highlights the evidence base for dance in Parkinson’s, supporting awareness and discussion among healthcare professionals.
+This slide deck summarises key messages and highlights the evidence base for dance in Parkinson’s, supporting awareness and discussion among healthcare professionals.

-This video features Professor Camille Carroll (Professor of Clinical Neuroscience, Newcastle University; Honorary Consultant Neurologist at Newcastle Hospitals NHS Foundation Trust; and Joint Clinical Director of the Parkinson’s UK Excellence Network).
-The film focuses on how dance and movement can support care for people living with Parkinson’s.
+These slides are presented by Professor Camille Carroll (Professor of Clinical Neuroscience, Newcastle University; Honorary Consultant Neurologist at Newcastle Hospitals NHS Foundation Trust; and Joint Clinical Director of the Parkinson’s UK Excellence Network).
+The slides focus on how dance and movement can support care for people living with Parkinson’s.